spectrocloud/librarium/docs/docs-content/deployment-modes/controller-mode.md

 tags: ["CAPI"]
 ---

-Controller mode uses the Palette Management Plane and the [Cluster API (CAPI)](https://cluster-api.sigs.k8s.io/) project to provision and manage clusters along with their underlying infrastructure resources in the specified target environment.
+Controller mode uses the Palette management plane and the [Cluster API (CAPI)](https://cluster-api.sigs.k8s.io/) project to provision and manage clusters along with their underlying infrastructure resources in the specified target environment.
 CAPI is a Kubernetes sub-project focused on providing declarative APIs and tooling to automate cluster lifecycle management for platform operations.